An introduction to Reshetnyak's theory of subharmonic distances: Other results

 For a two-dimensional manifold of bounded curvature, a positive measure $\mes^+_{\operatorname{AZ}}$ is defined, saying that, for an open set $G$, the quantity $\mes^+_{\operatorname{AZ}}(G)$ is the supremum for all the decomposition of $G$ by a certain kind of non-overlapping triangles of the sum of the positive excesses (see \eqref{eq:upper excess}).
+Here the triangles under consideration must be of a certain kind, and the angles are not exactly the ones given by \eqref{eq:upper excess}, as in the definition of $\mes^+_{\operatorname{AZ}}(G)$, it is the angles between the ``sectors'' defined by two edges that enter the picture.
 We won't enter details here and refer to \cite{AZ} for precise definitions.
 Another positive measure $\mes^-_{\operatorname{AZ}}$ is defined, by considering negative excesses instead of positive ones, and finally the \emph{curvature (in the Alexandrov sense)} is the measure $\mes_{\operatorname{AZ}}:=\mes^+_{\operatorname{AZ}}-\mes^-_{\operatorname{AZ}}$.
 The curvature is related to the turn in the following way.

 \begin{theorem}[{Gauss--Bonnet Formula, \cite[Theorem 5 p.192]{AZ} }] Let $\arc$ be a simple closed curve in a two-dimensional manifold of bounded curvature, bounding a domain $D$ homeomorphic to a disc, then (for a suitable orientation)